pynashorg/pynashorg.github.com/_posts/2013-02-07-repr-and-dir-for-success.md

 - If the object is a type or class object, the list contains the names of its attributes, and recursively of the attributes of its bases.
 - Otherwise, the list contains the object’s attributes’ names, the names of its class’s attributes, and recursively of the attributes of its class’s base classes.

-Using our _a_ object that we defined previously, lets take a look at dir when passed an object:
+Using our _a_ object that we defined previously, lets take a look at dir output when passed an object:

 	>>> dir(a)
 	['__class__', '__delattr__', '__dict__', '__doc__', '__format__', '__getattribute__', '__hash__', '__init__', '__module__', '__new__', '__reduce__', '__reduce_ex__', '__repr__', '__setattr__', '__sizeof__', '__str__', '__subclasshook__', '__weakref__', 'name', 'speak']